sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

   <li>The sorted similarity pairs offer a clear view of which channels are most or least correlated within each group.</li>
 </ul>

+<p></p>
-<p>This method helps isolate patterns within specific brain regions, contributing to our understanding of channel interactions during rest and sleep sessions.</p>
+This method helps isolate patterns within specific brain regions, contributing to our understanding of channel interactions during rest and sleep sessions.

 <p></p>
 <figure>